-Hey there!
-My name is Alex Bleiweis and I am a Licensed Master Social Worker (LMSW) at Montgomery County Counseling Center.
-Therapy can often be a serious and purposeful experience.
+I’m Alex Bleiweis and I am a clinical social worker at Montgomery County Counseling Center.
+Therapy can often be a serious and challenging experience.
 But I believe it can also be the most fulfilling and rejuvenating part of your week.
-We can work together to help make sense of yourself and the world around you.
-We can find the motivation to make changes in your life and to address unhelpful thinking patterns that may cause distress.
-In this space, I invite you to share whatever’s on your mind, whether there is a specific problem you would like to address or you just need a listening ear because talking to your friends just doesn’t seem to help.
+In our sessions, we’ll work together to help make sense of yourself and the world around you.
+We’ll work on building the motivation to make changes in your life and we’ll address unhelpful thinking patterns that may cause distress.
+Beyond that, in this space, I invite you to share whatever’s on your mind, whether there is a specific problem you would like to address or you just need a listening ear.
 Everyone can benefit from therapy and I already appreciate you for taking the first step.

 Afterall, how often are you able to hit the pause button in life and have a safe space to talk about your challenges, relationships, transitions, fears, or just have a chance for self-discovery?!
 Let’s face it, life can be challenging!
 That doesn’t mean anything is wrong with you.

 In therapy, the relationship between the client and the clinician is key.
 For this reason, I work best with those who are seeking a long-term partnership.
 However, I am also comfortable working in a goal-oriented and solution focused style.
 I use humor and authenticity to create a warm and enjoyable environment and am truly motivated to help you live your best life.
 Among the many clients I work with, I particularly enjoy helping college students and young adults navigate the challenges of “adulting.”
 I also find purpose in working with bereaved clients as we process emotions surrounding grief & loss, and confront the process of adapting to a changed reality.